 Hello!
 My name is Anthony Poullard and welcome to my site.
-I am currently an educator, a leader, and a learner – in the form of an assistant principal – in Coppell Independent School District in the Dallas-Fort Worth area (click here for school profile).
+I am currently an educator, a leader, and a learner – in the form of a high school associate principal – at Korea International School in Seoul, South Korea (school profile).
 I absolutely love my profession!!!
 I am passionate about inspiring creativity, collaboration, and innovation for both educators and learners within an environment where all stakeholders can be successful.

 I am a proud Texas native.
 My older brother and I were raised by our amazing mother in north Houston.
 I graduated from Klein High School in Houston, Texas.
 A few years later, I graduated from the University of Texas at Austin with my Bachelors of Arts degree in Spanish with a special emphasis in secondary foreign language education and special honors in Spanish and Education.
 I treasure my years at UT Austin.
 An interesting fact about my college years is that I was the university mascot.
 While in college, I studied abroad in la Universidad Nacional de Córdoba in Argentina.
 Instantly, I fell in love with the Spanish language and culture.
 Infatuated with these cultural experiences and the kindness of the Argentine people, I ventured back to Argentina the next year and taught Spanish Language Arts & Literature at la Escuela Superior de Comercio Manuel Belgrano.

 A highlight of my learning experience was completing my dual degree program from Dallas Baptist University: a Master of Education with an emphasis in Educational Leadership and a Master of Business Administration with special interests in Human Resources.
 The dual degree program provided a strong understanding and relevant skills both in developing business models and in leading educational organizations effectively from an administrative perspective.
-After deciding to leave my first love, the classroom, I currently utilize these skills and partner with our campus community as an assistant principal at Coppell High School.
+After deciding to leave my first love, the classroom, I currently utilize these skills and partner with our campus community as the High School Associate Principal at Korea International School.

 As an educational leader, I believe we must inspire our learners to succeed in a future they create.
 I am excited to be a part of the education transformational process that is happening across globe, as we strive to meet the needs of our educators and learners in strategic, individualized, and innovative ways.